The Ego and Its Own: Reception and influence

 However, Marx and Engels would later collaborate on a lengthy criticism of Stirner's book in The German Ideology (1845, published 1932).
 The critique is a polemical tirade filled with ad hominem attacks and insults against Stirner (Marx calls him a "petty bourgeois individualist intellectual").

+The argument in The German Ideology critiquing The Unique and Its Property is that Stirner's central concept is the same kind of "ghost" that Stirner argues does not exist.
+For Marx and Engels, Stirner's "egoism" simply presented a modern religiosity that, according to L. Dallman, "stands in a privileged relationship to non-conceptual reality".
+Marx and Engels would therefore derisively and repetitively refer to Stirner as "Saint Max".